jomic/cov-sim/README.md

 # Graph generator

-The `gen-graph` executable can be used to pre-generate Newman-Watts small world graphs, as this can be time-consuming.
+The `gen-sw` executable can be used to pre-generate Newman-Watts small world graphs, as this can be time-consuming.
 It has the following flags available:

 - `-o` The graph should be put in the standard output stream, in a format readable by the `"file_format_advanced"` option of the settings file.
 - `-r` The input to the program is an already-existing graph, and the graph generated should be added as a region.